plasmo-dev/Plasmo.jl/docs/src/index.md

 # Plasmo.jl - Platform for Scalable Modeling and Optimization

-Plasmo.jl is a graph-based modeling and optimization package for constructing and solving optimization problems over systems.
+Plasmo.jl is a modeling and optimization interface for constructing and solving optimization problems that exploits a graph-aware structure.
+The package provides modular model building for optimization problems and graph analysis capabilities that the enable the use of decomposition-based solvers.

 ## Installation